ISO Standard 12944 – C5 Classification

 ElectroFin® E-Coat and Insitu® Spray Applied Coating can also resist up to 90 different chemicals — many more than phenolic coating.
 In addition, they exhibit excellent adhesion to all of the most common metallic heat transfer surfaces, including copper, aluminum, and galvanized and stainless steel.
 This assures a long operating life for its protective properties.

-ElectroFin and Insitu received ISO 12944-C5 Classification in February of 2016 and are considered to meet the toughest marine and industrial conditions.
+ElectroFin® and Insitu® ISO 12944-C5 Classification in February of 2016 and are Considered to Meet the Toughest Conditions.

 - Coating thickness and adhesion testing (according to ISO 2808 and ISO 2409)